Cool Ways to Celebrate California's Grand ReopeningJun 02, 2021 02:19PM ● By Harper Klein

 Get a popcorn and silver screen fix.
 What better way to celebrate your reunion with the movie theater than at the long-awaited release of Lin-Manuel Miranda's musical "In the Heights" opening June 10 at Century 14 Downtown Walnut Creek.

-Enjoy free access to the Oakland Museum of California.
-After 15 months, OMCA is welcoming back visitors on June 18 with free admission to see California Stories on the Map, Dorothea Lange Photography, and Black Power.
+Enjoy the Oakland Museum of California.
+After 15 months, OMCA is welcoming back visitors to view exhibitions including California Stories on the Map, Dorothea Lange Photography, and Black Power.

 Take your imagination out to play at the Exploratorium.
 Plan a visit to San Francisco’s bayside museum where you can explore hundreds of science and art exhibits beginning in July.
 Reserve a space at exploratorium.com.